ACADC offers dual credentials - the CDAAC Christian Certificate and CADTP State Approved Certificate.

 Transfer credit can be granted on the basis of courses reflected in sealed transcripts received from other educational institutions.
 Call for additional information.
 A $30 fee will be charged for transcript review.

-In all methods of training, in order to receive the professional CDAAC Certificate and the CCAPP Certification, a passing grade must be received on both the ACADC "CDAAC" and CCAPP "IC&RC" Exams.
+In all methods of training, in order to receive the professional CDAAC Certificate and the CADTP Certification, a passing grade must be received on both the ACADC "CDAAC" and CADTP "IC&RC" Exams.

 CSAC I Requirement